openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 and some style issues
   - Verifies that the notebook is included in the main `README.md` and the `README.md` in the notebooks directory.
   - Runs the `check_install.py` script to test for installation issues
 - Spell check: spell checking is performed by `PySpelling` module which requires `Aspell` spell checker in conjunction with our custom word list dictionary (`.ci/spellcheck/.pyspelling.wordlist.txt`).
-For information about dealing with found spelling problems please refer to th [`PySpelling` section below](#pyspelling).
+For information about dealing with found spelling problems please refer to the [`PySpelling` section below](#pyspelling).
 - `docker_treon`: tests that the docker image builds, and that the notebooks execute without errors in the Docker image.
   To manually run this test, build the Docker image with `docker build -t openvino_notebooks .` and run the tests with `docker run -it  --entrypoint /tmp/scripts/test openvino_notebooks`.
 It is recommended to build the image on a clean